y3tunde/autonomous-robot-car/README.md

 # autonomous-robot-car(Ongoing)
-Ongoing robot car project using C and esp32
+robot car project using C and esp32

 ## What it does
 - navigates a maze using the default left rule